 Like here:

-Other hand, other time: two lone and huddled lingerers of the species, autumn-born, days cooling, nights lengthening, marooned and doomed but yearning still, in the only way they know, seeking the promise embedded deep within the perfect seed that spawned them.
+Other hand, other time: two lone and huddled lingerers of the species, autumn-born, days cooling, nights lengthening, marooned and doomed but yearning still, in the only way they know, seeking the promise embedded deep within the perfect but badly timed seed that spawned them.

-Click below for an utterly charming time lapse ode to the sunflower life cycle, complete with names for each flower and stirring music!
+An utterly charming time lapse ode to the sunflower life cycle, complete with names for each flower and stirring music….

-Books photo by Larry Rose, Redlands, California, all rights reserved, contact: larry@rosefoto.com
+Books by Larry Rose, Redlands, California, all rights reserved, contact: larry@rosefoto.com

 Sunflower field courtesy of Dean Ayres, Acton, West London, UK, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/deano/